pwegrzyn/pwegrzyn.github.io/content/about.md

 Currently I work as a Software Engineer at Google.

-My favourite concepts are computation, self-reference and mechanism design.

-I like to read (mostly SciFi/Fantasy/Non-fiction), listen to rock and play some video games from time to time.

 ### CV

 My CV is available on request, but you can also check out my LinkedIn: [linkedin.com/in/patryk-wegrzyn/](https://www.linkedin.com/in/patryk-wegrzyn/)